Meet the Coaches

 Gerhard has been coaching since 1999 with numerous success with his students including Junior Olympic Qualifiers and Regional Youth Circuit Finalists.
 He continues to compete nationally but has fenced internationally, competing in the 2006 Vancouver World Cup and has won several North Carolina Division Championships.

 Gerhard has a BA in Physical Education, Exercise and Sports Science.
 He has been a middle school Business Technology teacher at Weldon City Schools and a Recreation Center Director for Cumberland County Parks and Recreation.
 He has also been an Army Reservist, completing his 8 year commitment in 2003.
-He is currently a School Liaison Officer for Fort Liberty and the Department of the Army.
+He is currently a School Liaison Officer for Fort Bragg and the Department of the Army.

 He now lives in Fayetteville with his wife (Jennifer), sons (Gabriel and Liam) and daughters (Grace and Isabelle).
 Gabriel and Isabelle has also started to fence with the All-American Fencing Academy and both compete nationally.